Unlock The Secret Power Of Anaphora: Why Epic Poems Keep Repeating It—and What It Means For You!

 Refrains and Repetitive Motifs

 Beyond single words, entire verses can repeat as refrains.
-In Beowulf you’ll find the “hroðgar’s hall” stanza resurfacing whenever the narrative swings back to the mead‑hall setting.
+In practice, in Beowulf you’ll find the “hroðgar’s hall” stanza resurfacing whenever the narrative swings back to the mead‑hall setting.
 Repetitive motifs—like the “sea‑storm” description in The Aeneid—create a thematic echo that ties disparate episodes together.

 Structural Repetition